 - Tuesday, 08 January 2019 14:09

-I am a lousy photographer!
-But here are two pictures of the newest Renegade VT that the guys at our warehouse have just finished getting ready to go out.
-We have put a lot of thought and design to get true vertical tillage in a machine which is not only versatile, but also simple to adjust and use.
+We have put a lot of thought and design to get true vertical tillage in the Rogue VT®, a machine that is not only versatile, but also simple to adjust and use.

 John Viertel, CCA

 Missouri Sales Manager

 Iowa Harvest Update – Tony Gann

 Harvest started out great this year.
 Around here we started the second week of September (which seems like an eternity ago) then the cold and rains hit.
 Since the rain, it has been a struggle to get the crops out, but from meeting and talking to several farmers, it seems they are happy with the corn and bean yields, just wish price was better.

 We combined our corn plots last Friday, October 19, and yields were good.
 We do not have all our information put together yet, but the plots seemed to do very well.

 SOIL Service Inc. is going to hold a tillage/agronomy day November 13 starting at 9:30 a.m.
 At this event we are going to demonstrate our NEW Rogue VT® tillage tool along with some other tillage methods, then we will have a lunch and go over our plot results.

 Hope to see you there.

 SOIL Service, Inc.